ymerejsasnak/memory-game/README.md

 or maybe let play go until end, with a score based inversely on number of turns

 put underscore in this dir, not sure if I will actually be using it yet though

+best to add functions to game object itself?